marilynpesantez/churn_prediction-1/README.md

 **Contract Design:** Incentivize month-to-month customers to commit to longer-term plans.
 **Lifecycle Programs:** Continue nurturing long-tenure customers with exclusive benefits to reinforce loyalty.
 For each cluster, I interpreted cluster means to identify defining attributes and translated those patterns into psychographic and price tolerance profiles.
 I also outline actionable next steps across product, pricing, and marketing.

+**Predictive Evaluation (Model Performance on Test Data)**
+# Objective
+While the primary goal of this model was to understand the drivers of churn, it is also important to evaluate how well the logistic regression performs as a predictive classifier on unseen customers.

+A 70/30 train/test split was used, and performance metrics were computed on the test set.

+# 1. Classification Performance

+Using a default probability threshold of 0.50, the logistic regression produced the following results on the test set:

+# Accuracy
+accuracy_score(y_test, y_pred_label)
+  - Measures overall correctness.
+  - Interpretation: Percentage of customers correctly classified as churners or non-churners.

+# Confusion Matrix
+confusion_matrix(y_test, y_pred_label)
+- Predicted: Not Churn	Predicted: Churn

+Interpretation:
+- False Negatives (FN) are most costly (customers who churned but were predicted to stay).
+- False Positives (FP) represent unnecessary interventions (targeted a customer who wasn’t going to churn).

+Logistic regression typically produces:
+- High precision on non-churners (customers who stay)
+- Moderate recall on churners (often the harder class to detect)